Department B – Beef

-Given by Noah Travers to the Grand Champion Market Steer.
+Each year Noah Travers presents an award to the exhibitor of Grand Champion Market Steer.

 This award is given in memory of Corey B. Omps for his dedication to the Clarke County 4-H and FFA livestock programs to the Champion Continental Cross Market Steer Award.
 The recipient will receive a plaque and a $100 cash award by the Hout Livestock 4-H Club.